search ]

 JavaScript Function Syntax

-Just like in any programming language, JavaScript also supports functions, and you’ve probably used such functions and others in JavaScript, such as the built-in function alert()
+Just like in any programming language, JavaScript also supports functions, and you’ve probably used such functions in JavaScript before, such as the built-in function alert().

 function functionName(Parameter1, Parameter2, ..)